liewteh/challenge-london-mini-guide/challenge-hotel-server/README.md

 You will need to use the app "postman" to test deleting a booking.

+If the booking for deletion cannot be found by id, return a 404.

 ## Data model

 Each booking is an object with the following properties: